RawkFX/RawkFX/README.md

 <h1 align="center">Hi 👋, I'm @RawkFX</h1>
-<h3 align="center">👀 With more than 2 years of experience in the field and with 6 years of studies in the field of informatics, successfully completed, I work as a Software Developer as my main full time job.</h3>
+<h3 align="center">👀 With more than 3 years of experience in the field and with 6 years of studies in the field of informatics, successfully completed, I work as a Software Engineer as my main full time job.</h3>

 <details>
   <summary><h2> <img align="center" src="https://github.com/RawkFX/RawkFX/blob/main/icons/stats.gif" width="32"/> Stats</h2></summary>